jafayassine03/Simple-Encryption-Tool-C-/README.md

 ⚙️ Features

+🔐 Password protection – restrict access to the program

-Encrypt messages – easily encrypt any text using a numeric key.
+🔒 Encrypt messages – convert plain text into encoded text

-Decrypt messages – decrypt previously encrypted text using the same key.
+🔓 Decrypt messages – restore encrypted text using the same key

-Custom numeric key – the key can be any number you choose.
+🔑 Custom numeric key – choose any number as your encryption key

-Save results to a file – optionally save encrypted or decrypted messages to a filename you choose.
+💾 Save results to a file – store encrypted/decrypted messages

+📂 View saved files – read messages from existing files

-Multiple messages support – process multiple messages without restarting the program.
+🔁 Multiple operations – run the program continuously without restarting

-Beginner-friendly code – simple and easy to understand for learning C programming.
+🧠 Beginner-friendly code – easy to read and understand

 🚀 Possible Improvements